bnb-chain/greenfield-docs/src/guide/storage-provider/run-book/run-testnet-SP-node.md

 ::: info
 Each storage provider will hold 4 different accounts serving different purposes:

-* Operator Account(cold wallet): Used to edit the information of the StorageProvider.
+* Operator Account(**cold wallet**): Used to edit the information of the StorageProvider.
 Please make sure it have enough BNB to deposit the create storage provider proposal(1 BNB) and pay the gas fee of EditStorageProvider transaction.
-* Funding Account(hot wallet): Used to deposit staking tokens and receive earnings.
+* Funding Account(**hot wallet**): Used to deposit staking tokens and receive earnings.
 It is important to ensure that there is enough money in this account, and the user must submit a deposit as a guarantee.
 At least 1000+ BNB are required for staking.
-* Seal Account(hot wallet): Used to seal the user's object.
+* Seal Account(**hot wallet**): Used to seal the user's object.
 Please make sure it have enough BNB to pay the gas fee of SealObject transaction.
-* Approval Account(cold wallet): Used to approve user's requests.
+* Approval Account(**cold wallet**): Used to approve user's requests.
 This account does not require holding BNB tokens.

-You can use the below command to generate a new account:
+You can use the below command to generate this four account:
 ```
+./build/bin/gnfd keys add operator --keyring-backend os
-./build/bin/gnfd keys add funding --home ./ --keyring-backend test
+./build/bin/gnfd keys add funding --keyring-backend os
+./build/bin/gnfd keys add seal --keyring-backend os
+./build/bin/gnfd keys add approval --keyring-backend os
 ```

-and then export the private key to prepare for later SP deployment
+and then export the private key to prepare for SP deployment

 ```
+./build/bin/gnfd keys export operator --unarmored-hex --unsafe  --keyring-backend os
-./build/bin/gnfd keys export funding --unarmored-hex --unsafe  --home . --keyring-backend test
+./build/bin/gnfd keys export funding --unarmored-hex --unsafe  --keyring-backend os
+./build/bin/gnfd keys export seal --unarmored-hex --unsafe --keyring-backend os
+./build/bin/gnfd keys export approval --unarmored-hex --unsafe --keyring-backend os
 ```
 :::
 ## Create Storage Provider